daytonaio/content/articles/20241212_Prebuilds_in_Daytona.md

 Prebuilds are designed to accelerate development by pre-building your Workspace.
-When you start a Workspace, the prebuilt environment is used, ensuring that the Workspace is initiated almost instantly.

-Prebuilds achieve this by setting up a project configuration that monitors changes in the connected Git Provider’s repository.
+When you start a Workspace, the prebuilt environment is used, ensuring that the Workspace is initiated almost instantly.Prebuilds achieve this by setting up a project configuration that monitors changes in the connected Git Provider’s repository.

 Prebuilds work by registering a listener for webhook events from the Git Provider.
 A public [API](../definitions/20241212_definition_api.md) endpoint is provided,